-Poundbury is an urban extension to the Dorset county town of Dorchester, built on Duchy of Cornwall land, according to principles of architecture and urban planning as advocated by HRH The Prince of Wales in his book ‘A Vision of Britain’.
+Poundbury is an urban extension to the Dorset county town of Dorchester.
+Poundbury is built on Duchy of Cornwall land, according to principles of architecture and urban planning as advocated by HRH The Prince of Wales in his book ‘A Vision of Britain’.

-Poundbury is an integrated rather than zoned development, planned to challenge the town planning trends and policies of the 20th century which led to isolated housing estates and shopping centres far from places of work and leisure, forcing ever greater reliance on the car.
+Poundbury is an integrated rather than zoned development, consciously designed to challenge a number of the town planning trends and policies of the 20th century; isolated housing estates and shopping centres far from places of work and leisure, forcing ever greater reliance on the car.

-In particular there are four key principles which have been pioneered at Poundbury:
+There are four key principles in particular which have been pioneered at Poundbury:

-- Integrated Affordable Housing, integrated with and indistinguishable from private housing.
+- Integrated Affordable Housing.
+Integrated with and indistinguishable from private housing, offering a variety of options

-- A mix of uses, integrating homes with retail and other business uses and public amenities.
+- A mix of uses.
+Integrating homes with retail and other employment uses and public areas.

-It is currently home to some 3,800 people in a mix of private and affordable housing, as well as providing employment for some 2,306 people working in the 207 shops, cafés, offices and factories.
-A further 557 are employed in construction across the site and many more are self employed and occasionally work from home.
+Currently home to some 3,800 people in a mix of private and affordable housing, Poundbury also provides employment for over 2,300 people working in more than 200 shops, cafés, offices and factories.
+A further 550 are employed in construction across the site and many more are self employed and occasionally work from home.

 As Poundbury has developed, it has demonstrated that there is a genuine alternative to the way in which we establish new high density communities in this country.
 Poundbury is approximately two thirds built and is planned to grow to around 2,700 homes by 2025.